+Welcome!
 I am a political scientist and researcher.
-In June 2019 I will be joining the research team at Airbnb.
+In June 2019, I joined the trust research team at Airbnb.

 I received my Ph.D. in Political Science from Rice University in May of 2019.
 My dissertation examined the importance that parties have for voters in Latin America in three main aspects: as information shortcuts, as a form of social identity, and for keeping governments accountable.
 To test the main theory put forward by the study, I conducted web surveys with embedded conjoint experiments in Argentina and Mexico.